grahamking/isqueue/README.md

 **Send a message**

-`./produce.sh fetch_thumb 34` or `echo 34 >> /var/spool/isqueue/fetch_thumb.queue` or the equivalent in the language of your choice.
+     ./produce.sh fetch_thumb google.com
+     ./produce.sh fetch_thumb yahoo.com
+     ./produce.sh fetch_thumb darkcoding.net

 The queue is just a text file, so you can put strings, JSON, whatever, as long as it's one message per line.

+Peek at your queue: `cat /var/spool/isqueue/fetch_thumb.queue`

 **Receive messages**

-Make a program to fetch the thumbnail, or whatever, this is the program the receives messages.
+Make a program to receive and act upon the messages.
 Your program should be runnable from the command line, and expect the message as it's last (or only) argument.

-- Install incron: `sudo apt-get install libnotify-bin incron`
-- `incrontab -e` add something like:
+`incrontab -e` and add something like:

-    /var/spool/isqueue/fetch_thumb.queue IN_MODIFY /<correct_path_here>/consume.sh -l -p 4 -q fetch_thumb /<other_path>/thumbnail_fetcher.py
+    /var/spool/isqueue/fetch_thumb.queue IN_MODIFY /<correct_path_here>/consume.sh -p 4 -q fetch_thumb /<other_path>/thumby.sh

-The _-l_ (that's a lower case l for lion) means control access to the queue via a lock file.
 The _-p 4_ means allow up to four processes to run. _-q fetch_thumb_ means listen to a queue called fetch_thumb.
 The next param after that is the script to run.

+Now the next time your queue is modified, your listener will wake up.

 **Monitor**

 The beauty of your queues being just files is that `wc -l /var/spool/isqueue/fetch_thumb.queue` will tell you how many messages are waiting.

+**Test**

+To see it in action, use this script as your `thumby.sh`.
+It prints the Server header line, assuming you have curl.

+    #!/bin/bash
+    url=$1
+    S_TYPE=`curl -s --head $url | grep Server` echo $url $S_TYPE >> /tmp/out.log

+Setup incron as mentioned above, `tail -f /tmp/out.log` in one window, and `produce.sh` away in another.

 **Credit**